edchelstephens/react-flux/NOTES.md

 # Class based components requires a render() function

 # While function based components does not, whatever is in the return statement, is what gets rendered.

+# render function should be pure.
+It should not modify state or directly interact with the browser.